 Work Permits for Israel

 A foreign national who has been assigned to work in Israel must obtain a work permit and an appropriate entry visa prior to arriving in Israel.
-Israeli law generally provides for only one type of work status, relating to the employment of foreign professionals and non-professionals alike: the B-1 visa category.
+Israeli law generally provides for only one type of work status, the B-1 visa category, which relates to the employment of foreign professionals and non-professionals alike.

-Submitting a work permit application to the Semech Unit of the Ministry of Interior (MOI)
+Submitting an initial work permit application to the Ministry of Interior (MOI)

 Filing of a subsequent visa application with the MOI

-Issuing of a short term B/1 visa at the relevant Israeli consular post abroad, prior to entry into Israel
+Issuing of a short-term B-1 visa, prior to entry into Israel

-Extension of the B/1 visa at the MOI after arrival in Israel, and obtaining of a multiple-entry visa for the entire B/1 approval period
+Extension of the B-1 visa at the MOI after arrival in Israel, and being granted a multiple-entry visa for the entire B-1 approval period

 In particular cases, the assignee may also be regarded as an "Approved Specialist", enjoying substantial tax benefits.